 Purpose and need.
 As the NEPA study is developing a draft purpose and need statement during scoping, DRCOG is customarily asked to provide review comments from the perspective of the MPO.
-To assist in developing its response, DRCOG solicits input from member jurisdictions that may be affected by the proposed project. and reviews the draft purpose and need statement with the Transportation Advisory Committee.
-The specific point for committee input (e.g., in resource agency scoping or public scoping) is established cooperatively by DRCOG and the applicant on a case-by- case basis depending on the project and its issues, but in a way so as not to unduly affect the NEPA study schedule.
-The Transportation Advisory Committee may be consulted if there are uncertainties.
-The applicant assists in any committee briefing.
+To assist in developing its response, DRCOG may solicit input from the Transportation Advisory Committee or from individual jurisdictions that couldcould be affected by the proposed project

 Metro Vision.
-As one of its evaluations, the NEPA study expressly considers and articulates the relationships (consistency or conflicts) between the project/ alternatives and the “urban form” and transportation components of the Metro Vision Plan.
-This consideration may help generate appropriate alternatives or eliminate others and the consistency examination can help identify how alternatives do or do not respond to the region’s “desired” future growth.
+As one of its evaluations, the NEPA study expressly considers and articulates the relationships (consistency or conflicts) between the project, its alternatives and the Metro Vision Plan

-Project location and RTP “placeholder.”
-The NEPA study identifies whether the study location is within the area subject to regional air quality conformity determination and what placeholder projects the then-current fiscally constrained RTP shows within the corridor (see background discussion in Exhibit 18).
+Project location and RTP placeholder.
+The NEPA study identifies whether the study location is within the area subject to regional air quality conformity determination and what placeholder projects the then-current air quality conforming fiscally constrained RTP shows within the corridor (see background discussion in Exhibit 18).

-Evaluation criteria.
-As the NEPA study identifies its objectives and the measurement methods it uses to assess how well alternatives achieve those objectives, it considers criteria that DRCOG uses in the regional transportation plan development process.

 Land use forecasts.
 Regional air quality conformity is demonstrated for the fiscally constrained RTP based on the DRCOG small area land use forecasts.
-As such, those forecasts form the baseline for the transportation measures/criteria and related evaluations within the NEPA study.
-Other forecasts may be used for sensitivity analysis, investigating even longer-range improvement needs, examining the implications of a transportation alternative on inducing growth or redefining land use (an indirect effect), and for the portion of the Greater Denver Transportation Planning Region where air quality conformity is not applicable.
+As such, those forecasts form the baseline for the transportation measures, criteria and related evaluations within the NEPA study.
+Other forecasts may be used for sensitivity analysis, investigating even longer-range improvement needs, examining the implications of a transportation alternative on inducing growth or redefining land use (an indirect effect), and for the portion of the Greater Denver Area Transportation Planning Region where air quality conformity is not applicable.

 Congestion Management Process requirements.
-Within the transportation management area, the NEPA study addresses the project level congestion management requirements (see Section 4.4) or references such efforts that may be conducted outside the NEPA study.
+Within the transportation management area, the NEPA study addresses the project level congestion management requirements (see Section 4.D) or references such efforts that may be conducted outside the NEPA study.
 Outside the transportation management area, a congestion management examination is not required, but is encouraged.